beejjacobs/nissan-connect/README.md

 A Node js library for interacting with the Nissan Connect (Carwings) API.
 This provides a wrapper around the API to make it cleaner to use.

+[nissan-connect-app](https://github.com/beejjacobs/nissan-connect-app) provides a front end and HTTP server, with local storage; using this module.

 ## Example Usage
 NissanConnect is promise based.
 Generated docs can be found [here](https://github.com/beejjacobs/nissan-connect/tree/master/docs#NissanConnect).
 ```javascript